zensors/droplet/README.md

 ## Contributing

-The current version of Droplet only has specific facilities for detection-style annotations on individual images, though other varieties of annotations (e.g., textual descriptions, relationships) and annotations on other subjects (e.g, video) will be added in the future. (???)
+The current version of Droplet only has specific facilities for detection-style annotations on individual images, though other varieties of annotations (e.g., textual descriptions, relationships) and annotations on other subjects (e.g, video) will be added in the future.

 Have an idea for how to improve Droplet?
-Open an issue with your idea in the issue tracker and we'll look into adding it to the spec!
+We're looking for community contributions to help the format succeed!
+Just [open an issue](https://github.com/zensors/droplet/issues) with your idea!